 The Fund aims to provide a steady flow of income and the potential for capital gains.
-The Fund invests primarily in a mix of fixed income securities of U.S. issuers and other issuers from around the world.
-The Fund can invest in these securities either directly or indirectly through investments in Underlying Funds.
-The Fund also uses derivatives to try to minimize the exposure to currency fluctuations between developed market foreign currencies and the Canadian dollar and may also hedge against other foreign currencies.
-The Fund's benchmark is the Bloomberg U.S. Aggregate Bond Index - Hedged CAD.
+The Fund invests primarily in a mix of fixed income securities of U.S. issuers and the other issuers from around the world.
+The Fund can invest in these securities either directly or indirectly through investments in other Underlying Funds.
+The Fund's benchmark is the Bloomberg U.S. Aggregate Bond Index.